Synchrotron radiation of vector bosons at relativistic colliders: Introduction

 In order to calculate the vector meson production rate we need to know their coupling to quarks.
 A simple model inspired by the Vector Meson Dominance is to assume that coupling of different vector mesons to quarks has the same structure as the coupling of the photon.
 The corresponding terms in the Lagrangian are \ball{z11} \mathcal{L}_\gamma=e \bar q \gamma^\mu Q q\, A_\mu\,,\quad \mathcal{L}_\rho=g_\rho \bar q \gamma^\mu \b \tau q\cdot \b\rho_\mu\,,\quad \mathcal{L}_\omega=g_\omega \bar q \gamma^\mu q\, \omega_\mu\,, \gal where $q$ is the SU(2) doublet of $u$ and $d$ quarks, $\b \tau$ are symmetry generators and $Q=\text{diag}(q_u,q_d)$.
 Eqs.~\eq{z11} constitute a part of the quark--meson coupling model \cite{Guichon:1987jp,Guichon:1995ue}, which is used to describe the nuclear matter.
 Similar approach is successfully used for calculation of the vector meson production at high energy in perturbative QCD \cite{Nemchik:1996cw,Kopeliovich:2001xj}.

-Throughout the paper we employ the relativistic approximation that requires fermion and the vector boson to be relativistic.
+Throughout the paper we employ the ultra-relativistic approximation that requires fermion and the vector boson to be relativistic and assume that magnetic field is adiabatic.
 Let $p=(\e,\b p)$ be the initial fermion four-momentum and $k= (\omega,\b k)$ the vector boson four-momentum, $m$ and $M$ their respective masses.
-Relativistic approximation requires that fermion energy before and after the vector boson emission satisfy $\e\gg m$ and $\e'= \e-\omega \gg m$.
+Ultra-relativistic approximation requires that fermion energy before and after the vector boson emission satisfy $\e\gg m$ and $\e'= \e-\omega \gg m$.
 This implies that $\e'/\e\gg m/\e$ meaning that the vector boson does not carry away all the fermion energy.
-Another implication of the relativistic approximation, which is instrumental for the spectrum derivation in the next section, is that the angular distribution of the vector boson spectrum is concentrated inside a narrow solid angle with the opening angle $\theta$ around the fermion direction.
+Another implication of the ultra-relativistic approximation, which is instrumental for the spectrum derivation in the next section, is that the angular distribution of the vector boson spectrum is concentrated inside a narrow solid angle with the opening angle $\theta$ around the fermion direction.
 This can be seen by examining the denominator of the outgoing fermion propagator \ball{a21} (p-k)^2-m^2\approx -\e\omega\left( \frac{m^2}{\e^2}+\frac{M^2}{\omega^2}\frac{\e'}{\e}+\theta^2\right)\,. \gal The same expression appears in the argument of the Airy function in the formulas for the spectrum \eq{b77},\eq{b78}.
 Thus, the radiation cone is determined by the largest among the small ratios $m/\e$ and $\sqrt{M^2\e'}/\sqrt{\omega^2\e}< M/\omega$.

 The distance between the energy levels of a fermion in magnetic field is of the order of $eB/\e$.
 If $eB\ll \e^2$ the spectrum can be considered as approximately continuous.
 This is always true in fields weaker than the Schwinger field $B_S=m^2/e$.
 In the following I will assume that the magnetic field strength is such that the quasi-classical approximation holds, i.e.\ $eB\ll \e^2$ (but not necessarily $B<B_S$).